 The horseshoe prior can be applied on all population-level effects at once

-(excluding the intercept) by using set_prior("horseshoe(1)")
+(excluding the intercept) by using set_prior("horseshoe(1)").

-implies that the student-t prior of the local shrinkage
+The 1 implies that the student-t prior of the local shrinkage

 parameters has 1 degrees of freedom.
 This may, however, lead to an